 How to Prepare Pomegranate

-There are many ways to open a pomegranate.
+There are a few ways to open a pomegranate:

 One method is to cut off the top and bottom of the pomegranate, then score along the pithy chambers where there aren’t any seeds.
 Open the fruit while submerged in a large bowl of water.
 This will prevent the red juice from splattering and staining your hands, clothes and kitchen.
 POM Wonderful has a lovely video to show you just how easy it is!

-Once you’ve separated the pomegranate arils from the membrane, spread seeds onto a baking sheet and flash freeze.
+To freeze pomegranate seeds, separate the pomegranate arils from the membrane, spread seeds onto a baking sheet and flash freeze.
 Transfer to a freezer-safe container and use within 6 months.
-Only thaw what you will use, as the seeds may loose their shape from being frozen.
+Only thaw what you will use, as the seeds may lose their shape from being frozen.

 Pomegranates range from a light, greenish yellow to a dark, almost leathery brown.
 They range from different amounts of sweetness and tartness as well as colour of the arils themselves.
 Some of the varieties include: Early Wonderful, Wonderful, Green Globe, Granada, Fleshman, Balegal, and Phoencia.
 The Wonderful variety is the most common in grocery stores.